 elements in the ArrayMath object will be used as delimiters positions.

 For example, if the ArrayMath object consists of an array of 50 elements, and only the elements at 0, 10, 20, 30, 40 are not NoValue, then the groups will be defined as positions 0 - 9, 10 - 19, 20 - 29, 30 - 39 and 40 - 49.

 Note that a group includes the starting delimiter position but excludes the ending delimiter position.

 The ArrayMath object is typically created by applying ArrayMath.selectStartOfHour

 For example, to group daily data into weekly data, one may create an ArrayMath object with the dates of the daily data, then ArrayMath.selectStartOfWeek

 to select only the elements representing the start of a week.
 The resulting ArrayMath object can then be used to aggregate daily data into weekly data.

 Due to aggregation, the length of the output array will usually be shorter than, and never be longer than, the length of the input array.
-The array will be aggregated in-place, which means the input array will be overwritten to become the output array.

 © 2017 Advanced Software Engineering Limited.
 All rights reserved.